stefanjudis/pwt-workshop/lessons/02-writing-tests/05-fixtures.md

 });
 ```

-This is where custom fixtures come in.
+You could now start restructuring your code, but Playwright provides a built-in mechanism to share and reuse code across test cases and files — fixtures.

 The term "fixtures" might sound complicated but you used built-in fixtures the entire time.

 > **Note** If you want to learn how fixtures work, [read more about them in the docs](https://playwright.dev/docs/test-fixtures) or [check this YouTube explainer](https://www.youtube.com/watch?v=2O7dyz6XO2s&t=15s).